kankankankankankan/github-trending/README.md

 ## C++

+* 【2025-01-15】[kevmo314 / scuda](https://github.com/kevmo314/scuda) - SCUDA is a GPU over IP bridge allowing GPUs on remote machines to be attached to CPU-only machines.
 * 【2025-01-08】[srsran / srsRAN_Project](https://github.com/srsran/srsRAN_Project) - Open source O-RAN 5G CU/DU solution from Software Radio Systems (SRS) https://docs.srsran.com/projects/project
 * 【2025-01-08】[deskflow / deskflow](https://github.com/deskflow/deskflow) - Deskflow lets you share one mouse and keyboard between multiple computers on Windows, macOS and Linux.
 It's like a software KVM (but without video).
 * 【2025-01-08】[LibreCAD / LibreCAD](https://github.com/LibreCAD/LibreCAD) - LibreCAD is a cross-platform 2D CAD program written in C++17.
 It can read DXF/DWG files and can write DXF/PDF/SVG files.
 It supports point/line/circle/ellipse/parabola/spline primitives.
 The user interface is highly customizable, and has dozens of translations.